sidgames5/soundspace-new/README.md

 haxelib install hscript
 ```

-Now to compile the game, go into the folder where Project.xml is and type `lime test cpp` in the command prompt.
+Now to compile the game, go into the folder where Project.xml is and type `test` in the command prompt.

 ## Credits / shoutouts